Building a Better Block, setting the stage for reimagination

 As we’ve said so many times, we could not have embarked upon this effort alone.
 Better Block FTL collaborators included FAU School of Urban and Regional Planning, FAT Village Arts District, Flagler Village Civic Association, C&I Studios, Radio-Active Records, Public Image Vintage, Helium Creative, Iron Forge Press, Artist Luke Jenkins, Zahn Development, Urban Matters, Fort Lauderdale DDA, Fort Lauderdale Northwest CRA, City of Fort Lauderdale

 Read more from the various media outlets that covered the story of Better Block Fort Lauderdale:

-This entry was posted on Monday, August 13th, 2012 at 4:57 am and is filed under Community Outreach, Events, News.
+This entry was posted on Monday, August 13th, 2012 at 4:57 am and is filed under Community Engagement, Events, News.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 4 Responses to “Better Block FTL”